octotask/octotask.github.io/_apps/prevent-public-repos.md

   - RedVentures
 ---

-# Prevent-Public-Repos Probot App
+# Prevent-Public-Repos Octotask App

-A GitHub Probot App that monitors and prevents Public Repositories from being created in an organization.
+A GitHub Octotask App that monitors and prevents Public Repositories from being created in an organization.

 ## Features